allguitars/pokemon-cli/README.md

 - **utils**: contains some utilities, such as functions for making API calls and priting a table

 # Potential Improvement
-1. Provide a function to display the list of Pokemon in cache
+1. Provide a function to display the list of Pokemon in cache.
-2. Create a infinite loop so that the program will not stop until the user decides to quit
+2. Create a infinite loop so that the program will not stop until the user decides to quit.
-3. Display the ASCII version of the image for each Pokemon
+3. Display the ASCII version of the image for each Pokemon.
-4. Provide a function to search the cached Pokemon with thier properties, such locations or a criteria of stats
+4. Provide a function to search the cached Pokemon with thier properties, such locations or a criteria of stats.
-5. Re-do the format of the encounter locations so in some case the display will exceed the height of the terminal
+5. Re-do the format of the encounter locations so in some case the display will exceed the height of the terminal.